jsarchibald/personal-site/index.md

 ## Hi there!

-I'm Josh Archibald, a rising junior at Harvard studying computer science.
-I'm currently a research assistant at the [Creative Computing Lab](https://creativecomputing.gse.harvard.edu/) at the Harvard Graduate School of Education, where I work on tools to analyze [Scratch](https://scratch.mit.edu/) projects and help develop a website for the [Getting Unstuck](https://gettingunstuck.gse.harvard.edu/) professional development program.
+I'm Josh Archibald, a junior at Harvard studying computer science.
+Recently, I was a research assistant at the [Creative Computing Lab](https://creativecomputing.gse.harvard.edu/) at the Harvard Graduate School of Education, where I worked on tools to analyze [Scratch](https://scratch.mit.edu/) projects and helped develop a website for the [Getting Unstuck](https://gettingunstuck.gse.harvard.edu/) professional development program.

-This summer I'm working as a software development intern at [CS50](https://cs50.harvard.edu/), helping to design software tools to improve the student experience for Harvard's introductory computer science course.
+This past summer I worked as a software development intern at [CS50](https://cs50.harvard.edu/), helping to design software tools to improve the student experience for Harvard's introductory computer science course.
 I've previously worked as a Teaching Fellow for the course in both its undergraduate and law school iterations.

-Outside of class, I enjoy volunteering my time teaching in Boston Public Schools - I've taught American government as part of the [Harvard CIVICS](https://iop.harvard.edu/get-involved/civics-program) program since my first semester of college and currently serve as the president of the [Digital Literacy Project](https://digilit.io/), which teaches middle school computer science.
+Outside of class, I enjoy volunteering my time teaching in Boston Public Schools - I taught American government as part of the [Harvard CIVICS](https://iop.harvard.edu/get-involved/civics-program) program for my first three semesters of college and recently served as the president of the [Digital Literacy Project](https://digilit.io/), which teaches middle school computer science.

 #### Contact Me
 - You can reach me by email at [jarchibald@college.harvard.edu](mailto:jarchibald@college.harvard.edu).